patel-zeel/bijax/README.md

 ```

 ### Optimization
-Models in AJAX have `loss_fn` method which can be used to compute the loss.
+Models in abi_jax have `loss_fn` method which can be used to compute the loss.
 The loss can be optimized with any method that work with `JAX`.
-We also have a utility function `from ajax.utils import train` to train the model using `optax` optimizers.
+We also have a utility function `from abi_jax.utils import train` to train the model using `optax` optimizers.

 ### Get the posterior distribution
 Some of the models (`ADVI` and `ADLaplace`) support `.apply()` method to get the posterior distribution.